akka/akka/akka-docs/src/main/paradox/java/routing.md

 With the code shown above, each routee will receive a `PoisonPill` message.
 Each routee will continue to process its messages as normal, eventually processing the `PoisonPill`.
 This will cause the routee to stop.
-After all routees have stopped the router will itself be <!-- FIXME: unresolved link reference: stopped automatically <note-router-terminated-children-java> --> stopped automatically <note-router-terminated-children-java> unless it is a dynamic router, e.g. using a resizer.
+After all routees have stopped the router will itself be stopped automatically unless it is a dynamic router, e.g. using a resizer.

 @@@ note